| Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022 | Revised 4/19/2022

 n 573 Claim

 A "573 Claim" is a term used to signify an Iowa Code Chapter (573) that establishes procedures by which unpaid subcontractors, material suppliers, etc. may file a claim for payment against the contract.
-These claims are formally filed with the Office of Finance.
+These claims are formally filed with the Finance Bureau.

 At the preconstruction conference, contractors should be advised that all required forms, documents, and certifications must be properly prepared and forwarded to the project engineer before a final progress voucher can be processed.
 Forms required for contractor submittal are explained in Construction Manual 2.20 and the contractor is expected to read and be knowledgeable of these requirements.

 It is important that required forms, documents, and certifications are dated when received from the contractor.
-Every effort should be made to have all documentation and Change Order issues resolved on, or soon after, accepting the project.
+Every effort should be made to have all documentation and contract modification issues resolved on, or soon after, accepting the project.

 Soon after processing a Form 830435, the contractor should be provided a written list of missing, incomplete, or unacceptable documentation.
 If issues remain unresolved, this list should be updated and retransmitted on or about days 30, 60, and 90.
 Unresolved documentation at the end of day 90 shall be placed and tracked on the Interest Payment Information sheet (Form 830235).